 \section{Experiments}

-In this section, we discuss both qualitative and quantitative experiments conducted for \texttt{Context Canvas}.
-We apply our RAG-augmented generation and self-correcting mechanisms across various text-to-image (T2I) models, including Flux, Stable Diffusion (SD), and DALL-E 3.
+We evaluate \texttt{RAVEL} across a broad range of qualitative and quantitative experiments to assess its performance in rare concept generation, contextual editing, and iterative self-correction.
+Our framework is tested across three state-of-the-art text-to-image (T2I) models - such as Flux, Stable Diffusion XL (SDXL), and DALL-E 3.

-\textbf{Datasets:} We conducted experiments featuring narratives from diverse cultural and mythological contexts.
-Our dataset comprises characters from Indian, Greek, Chinese mythologies, literary figures drawn from Gutenberg books, and novel characters created by LLMs, all represented richly in a knowledge-graph.
-See Supplementary Materials \ref{sup-sec:kg_construction} and \ref{sup-sec:knowledge-graph-prompt} for more details.
+\textbf{Datasets and Domains:} We conduct experiments across more than 15 diverse rare concept categories, including rare animals, birds, fashion elements, architectural artifacts, symbolic cultural figures, and complex mythological characters.
+Our dataset is curated from a wide range of validated sources, including Wikipedia, original mythological texts, and narrative-rich domains from Project Gutenberg.
+Each concept is enriched using structured, multi-attribute prompting from a knowledge graph, enabling context-aware generation across domains.

+\textbf{Benchmarks:} We report performance on 100 relatively rare image prompts carefully chosen from the T2I-CompBench \cite{NEURIPS2023_f8ad010c}, an established benchmark that evaluates compositional and attribute-based accuracy in T2I generation.
+To address gaps in existing evaluation protocols and enable principled assessment of rare concept generation, we introduce \textbf{three novel benchmarks}, each designed to target a specific axis of rarity, generalization, and symbolic complexity: